DanielGilchrist/tanda_cli/README.md

 ## Usage
 Upon running any command for the first time, you will be taken through an authentication flow where you will need to enter your username and password.
-The retrieved token is stored in `~/.tanda_cli/config.json` with other data that needs to persist for the app to function (format / structure is subject to change at the moment)
+The retrieved token is stored in `~/.tanda_cli/config.json` (format / structure is subject to change at the moment)

 #### Examples
 ```sh